SageLabesky/Distinction_Project_Labesky/README.md

 # Distinction_Project_Labesky
-Developing an embedded device which will allow the user to take photos and transcribe those photos into text descriptions using an AI image analysis tool
+This project will produce an embedded device with the capability of serving as a way to recieve immediate, on the fly audio descriptions of the visual environment around the user.
+It will be able to take photographs on random intervals or when specified by the user.
+The images and text descriptions will be stored in a database on another device and can be viewed by the user.
+This is intended to serve the purpose of both helping a user understand the environment around them and creating an interesting visual journal that takes minimal effort but can provide interesting points of reflection.

 ## Overall functionality Requirements:
 1. User will be able to turn the device on and off easily